Request Request an Appointment Call Call Us Map View Map

 Why We Typically Avoid Tooth Extractions

 When a tooth is removed, it often leads to issues with your ability to chew food.
-It can also cause problems to your jaw joint, make neighboring teeth to shift out of place, and even result in a major negative impact on your oral health.
+It can also cause problems to your jaw joint, make neighboring teeth shift out of place, and even result in a major negative impact on your oral health.

 In most cases, we can avoid these complications.
-During your consultation, Dr. Moulton will discuss treatments that can act as alternatives to an extraction.
+During your consultation, Dr. Moulton will discuss treatments that can act as alternatives to tooth extraction.
 He’ll also go over how to best replace the missing tooth.

 What to Expect from Tooth Extraction

-To start, Dr. Moulton will numb your tooth, the gums surrounding the tooth, and the jaw bone with a local anesthetic.
+To start, Dr. Moulton will numb your tooth, the gums surrounding the tooth, and the jawbone with a local anesthetic.

 During treatment, you’ll feel a small amount of pressure.
 This pressure is caused by the dentist rocking the tooth back and forth, which widens the socket.
 This makes it easier for removal.